 While this conclusion was based on the material weaknesses in Hertz Holdings' internal control over financial reporting, management has identified similar material weaknesses relating to HERC Holdings accounts.
 In addition, management identified a material weakness related to the income tax accounts of HERC Holdings.
-Management has also determined that the revisions described in Note 2-Summary of Significant Accounting Policies to the Notes to our combined financial statements, included elsewhere in this information statement, under the heading "Correction of Errors," was an additional effect of the material weakness as it relates to the design of effective control over certain business processes including our period end financial reporting process as described in Item 9A of the Hertz Holdings' 2014 Form 10-K. Following the Spin-Off management of HERC Holdings may continue to identify material weaknesses or significant deficiencies in its internal control.
+Following the Spin-Off management of HERC Holdings may continue to identify material weaknesses or significant deficiencies in its internal control.